moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 * DM changed to 3 because it is really important Effort 1 - for this, i would have to first access firebase data storage and retrieve data from.
   *(in progress) DM: todoMM: but you already have code to get data from db.
 This is the most basic thing in a database-backed app, so you'll learn to do it quickly.
 Changed to 1 because it seems like a copy and paste to fetch from DB in a new location.
-  *(done) DM: todoMM: see the Zustand package on GitHub for storing global state that can easily be accessed by any component.
+  *(done) DM: see the Zustand package on GitHub for storing global state that can easily be accessed by any component.
 Make a fake global state variable, such as key: testKey, value: testValue, then access it in any component!
 You'll see how easy it is to store all user values in one place and access it from anywhere in your component tree.